Petition To Rename Street In Front Of Trump Tower To ‘Barack H. Obama Avenue’ Tops 350K Signatures

 A petition that would rename the section of Fifth Avenue in Manhattan in front of Trump Tower to “Barack H. Obama Avenue” is sparking viral interest and has now topped 350,000 signatures.

 The MoveOn.org petition is calling on New York City officials to rename the stretch of Fifth Avenue between 56th and 57th streets to “President Barack H. Obama Avenue.”
-The name would honor America’s 44th president, and would mean an address change for Trump Tower.
+The name would honor America’s 44th president and would mean an address change for Trump Tower.

-The petition appears to be aimed at getting under the skin of Donald Trump, who has frequently lobbed attacks at his presidential predecessor, dating back to years before Trump’s presidential run.
-While he was still known as a real estate magnate and reality television star of The Apprentice, Donald Trump was one of the key figures pushing “birtherism,” the repeatedly debunked idea that Barack Obama was born outside the United States and that his birth certificate was a forgery.
+The petition appears to be aimed at getting under the skin of Donald Trump, who has reportedly lobbed attacks at his presidential predecessor dating back to years before Trump’s presidential run.
+While he was still known as a real estate magnate and reality television star of The Apprentice, Donald Trump was one of the key figures pushing “birtherism,” the debunked idea that Barack Obama was born outside the United States and that his birth certificate was a forgery.

-Trump has continued to attack Barack Obama after moving into the White House, often taking to Twitter to criticize the former president and accuse Obama of spying on his 2016 presidential campaign.
+Trump has reportedly continued to attack Barack Obama after moving into the White House, sometimes taking to Twitter to criticize the former president and accuse Obama of spying on his 2016 presidential campaign.

 The petition to rename Fifth Avenue is now getting some very famous backers.
-Stephen Colbert, host of The Late Show, promoted the petition on his show on Thursday and noted the different between political trolling among the right and the left.
+Stephen Colbert, host of The Late Show, promoted the petition on his show on Thursday and noted the difference between political trolling among the right and the left.

 “This is the difference between trolls on the left and trolls on the right,” he said, via Deadline.
 “One harasses Chris Cuomo at dinner, the other is like ‘We’re submitting a formal request through the proper channels of city council — see you in 14 months — you’ve been PETISH’D!”